DragonPlayerX/ScreenshotManager/README.md

 ## Known Issues

-- Automatic image loading is **not** compatible with LagFreeScreenshots
+- Automatic image loading/uploading is **not** compatible with LagFreeScreenshots
     - It will work if this gets published https://github.com/knah/VRCMods/pull/178

 ## Requirements